Updated: Mar 25, 2021

 Student loans can help your child pay for their education goals, but the debt can sometimes be hard to manage as your child pursues life after graduation.
 While you may not have been able to cover the entire college tuition bill at enrollment, here is some advice on helping your child pay off their student loans.

 Typically, student loans do not require repayment until after college graduation.
 However, both you and your child can still make loan payments before then.
-Even if you can contribute $50 a month toward the loan for the four years your child is in school, if you start freshman year, it will add up to $2,400 of repaid debt by graduation.
+Even if you can contribute $50 a month toward the loan starting freshman year, that will add up to $2,400 of repaid debt over four years.

 Another piece of useful advice for paying off student loans may be to motivate your child to put more toward their loan by offering to match their payment dollar for dollar.
 Once loans are in repayment, you might also encourage your child to pay more than the minimum amount due to pay off the loan faster.
 While not every parent will be able to help in this way, contribute what you can, and your child will feel like they are not facing their student loan debt alone.